Sinthya01/VSTS-vscode-extension/TFVC_README.md

 ### *I have workspaces created with Visual Studio.
 Can I use the TEE CLC to work with them?*
 This should be possible.
 However, you will need to make the TEE CLC aware of those workspaces by running the `tf workspaces -collection:<collection-url>` command.

+### *Where is the support for Server workspaces?*
+At this time, it's still on the backlog.
+The issue tracking support for Server workspaces is [here](https://github.com/Microsoft/vsts-vscode/issues/176).

 ## Further Information
 For information on other features of the extension, support, licensing, privacy, or contributing code, please review the main [README](README.md) file.